dbc60/blog/content/garden/hugo/backlinks.md

 {{ end }}
 ```

-I added `#top` to the `.RelPermalink` URL.
+~~I added `#top` to the `.RelPermalink` URL~~.
 Other than that, it's unchanged.
 They warn that this template is inefficient.
 I'll revisit it eventually.
 There's [a discussion in the Hugo forum](https://discourse.gohugo.io/t/parsing-backlinks-in-hugo/38281) about it.
 Perhaps there are clues to a more efficient implementation there.

 ## Other Resources